There Be Mature Content Here

 So it freaking hurts when I tell Jo, “But I can’t figure out what’s causing it.”

-And other painful truth is that I’d tried to cure myself.
+And another painful truth is that I’d tried to cure myself.
 I did.
 Which, when my symptoms started in the abandoned tunnel, I’d thought it would be a good thing.
 That I’d be able to heal the miners once I’d healed myself.
 Because ending the miners’ sickness should have been something that I could do.

 Like the illness is a problem that the universe created specifically for me to solve.